Influencing dynamics on social networks without knowledge of network microstructure: Data processing and simulation methodology associated with the Pokec social network

 \subsection{Impact of sample fraction on survey-snapshot control}

 The survey-snapshot control introduced in Section \ref{three_block_structure} is derived from a snapshot of the Ising system's state at a particular point in time.
+In this section we explore the consequences of estimating $\hat{M}_{B_x}$ using a sample of $\lceil F_{\mathrm{samp}} N_{B_x} \rceil$ nodes (sampled without replacement) from block $x$.
 The fraction of nodes sampled within each block will impact how well we can estimate the magnetisation of the system and therefore how well we can influence the system.
+This analysis assumes that a random sample is equivalent to a representative sample of the population, which is not necessarily the case in practice.

 For a particular snapshot, we can quantify the quality of our estimate of the average magnetisation of a block $B_i$ for a particular value of $F_{\mathrm{samp}}$ (the fraction of nodes sampled) by computing the absolute deviation from the average magnetisation.
 We can quantify this deviation with the quantity: